Aryan-Satpathy/Aryan-Satpathy/README.md

 ### About me

   I'm an electonics and electrical communication engineering student at IIT Kharagpur (2024 batch).
-  I mostly code in python but I could do it in C, C++ and C#.
+  My primary language is Python but I can do C, C#, C++.
   I'm interested in deep learning and robotics and looking forward to learn more.
+  I've had a sudden interest surge in the field of rendering and how Shaders work.
   I'm pretty new around here and project count's low, but feel free to go through them and contribute 🙂

 <!--